AGE-WELL Emerging Entrepreneur Award in Technology and Aging

 - Award recipients are expected to participate actively in the network, including cooperation in the publicizing of any success stories arising from this award.

-- Recipients are required to complete AGE-WELL’s EPIC Training Program within one calendar year of accepting the award.
+- Recipients are required to participate in and complete AGE-WELL’s Early Entrepreneur Training Program within the Award Term.

-- Recipients are expected to hold regular meetings with their assigned mentors to ensure ongoing progress towards project goals
+- Award recipients are expected to hold, at minimum, quarterly meetings with their assigned mentors to ensure ongoing progress towards project goals.

-- Recipients are required to complete 1) a mid-term progress report in October 2019 and 2) a final report on outcomes and impact in April 2020.
+- Recipients are required to complete a final report on outcomes and impact due November 2024.

 Application and Review Process